Drawings

 Why This Matters

-Incomplete bid documents are the leading cause of change orders.
+Most change orders don't happen because of design complexity.
+They happen because of missing information in the bid documents.
 When bidding contractors make scope assumptions because the drawings are ambiguous, those assumptions become disputes during construction.
-A complete bid package eliminates the ambiguity before the first bid is submitted.
+A complete bid package eliminates the ambiguity before the first bid is submitted and before the first dollar is committed to construction.

 What incomplete packages produce